cjmanca/plex-credits-detect/README.md

                       # checking if a redetect is needed.
 Useful if you change ini settings and want to
                       # force a regeneration of the credits.
 After changing this, you'll need to do a plex
                       # dance to force plex to re-detect intros.

+redetectIfFileSizeChanges = true   # Whether to discard previous matches and check fresh if the file size is
+                                   # different than the last time the episode was scanned
+                                   # Turn off if using a tool like Tdarr to reencode without changing timings

 databasePath = C:\path\to\database\dir
 PlexDatabasePath = C:\path\to\com.plexapp.plugins.library.db